iamEtornam/UnofficialMazzumaPlugin/README.md

 # unofficial_mazzuma_plugin

-This is an unofficial implementation of Mazzuma&#x27;s payment Api in flutter
+This is an unofficial implementation of Mazzuma's payment Api in flutter

 ## Getting Started